nooderg/autotest/README.md

 - [ ] Managed && automated testing instances
 - [ ] Statistics & API benchmark

+## Limitations
+Autotest is currently in turbo alpha.
+Which means, only really simple api work.
+Tests needs to be independant from one another, and only one parameter per URL is currently supported.
+Please don't torture our parsing microservice, he is very nice and has a familly.

 ## 💸 And for what price?
 We did not decide ourselves on pricing yet.
 We'd like to have a free tier so you can try the product and decide if you want to adopt us!